The difference between 60 frames per second and 30 frames per second

 Once you try a digital microscope with 4K/60FPS, you won't go back.
 But a digital microscope with 4K/60FPS is not always what it claims to be.

-In this blogpost, you'll learn the understand the importance of 4K/60FPS and what to look out for when choosing your next microscope.
+In this blogpost, you'll learn the importance of 4K/60FPS and what to look out for when choosing your next microscope.

 While frame rate has long been a fundamental element within digital microscopy, the 4K digital microscopes that’s been available on the market so far have not provided the necessary frames per second (FPS) for a comfortable and efficient user experience on live images.